This article is part of our PC-building beginner’s guide. You can view the entire guide here.

-You’d be better off buying a more powerful CPU and spending a little less on your graphics card, since this way you will get more frames per second at the same cost.
+You’d be better off buying a more powerful CPU and spending a little bit less on your graphics card, since this way you’ll get more frames per second at the same cost.
 Ideally both your processor and GPU will be at similar percentages when running games at full blast, as this indicates that your system is efficient.

 How to choose your storage drive(s):

-The one exception to this is if you know you won’t have any storage-heavy media on your computer (i.e. games, videos, or photos).
-In these instances, you probably don’t need a terabyte and could likely get away with buying 500GB of storage, or even 250 in some instances.
+The one exception to this rule is if you know you won’t have any storage-heavy media on your computer (i.e. games, videos, or photos).
+In these instances, you don’t necessarily need a terabyte and could likely get away with buying 500GB of storage, or even 250 in some instances.

 After storage capacity, the real quandary is whether or not to buy an SSD.
 Solid state drives are a little bit pricier, but they are well worth the money.
 Your computer will boot much faster, and you can search for and transfer files much more quickly.

 Moreover, prices have dropped significantly in the past few years.
-Cost used to be a major factor when deciding between a solid state or hard drive, but now there are some 1TB SSDs available for under $100.
+Cost used to be a major factor when deciding between a solid state or hard drive, but now there are many 1TB SSDs available for under $100.
 Unless you don’t care at all about boot speeds, spend the extra money on an SSD.
-The difference is significant, while the cost is not.
+The difference is astounding, while the cost is not.

 Assuming you’re getting an SSD, you must now decide between a NVMe or a SATA model.
-In the end, it will come down to how much you are willing to spend.
+In the end, it will come down to how much you’re willing to spend.

 NVMe drives are about 7 times faster than SATA SSDs.
 For example, the Team GX2 1TB SATA SSD has a max read speed of 530 MB/s, while the PNY CS3030 1TB, an NVMe SSD that costs a tiny bit more, has a max read speed of 3500 MB/s.
 Read speed is important because, among other reasons, it directly affects how fast your computer boots.

-The good news is that all modern motherboards support multiple storage drives, often up to four, so you can always buy another if you’re running low on storage in a year or two.
+The good news is that all modern motherboards support multiple storage drives, often up to four, so you can always buy another if you’re running low on capacity in a year or two.

-Secondly, if at all possible, you should purchase an SSD, and preferably an NVMe.
+Secondly, if at all possible, you should purchase an SSD, preferably an M.2.
 It’s worth every penny.